MicrosoftLearning/MB-230-Dynamics365forCustomerService/Instructions/Labs/LAB[MB-230]_M04Lab02_AgentExpProfile.md

 1. Select **Script 1** if it isn't already selected.

 1. Confirm that **Step 1** displays the instruction **Hi, how can I help you today?**

+> [!NOTE]
+> If the Agent Scripts pane reports that scripts haven't been created or couldn't load, close the case session, confirm that your user has both productivity security roles, confirm that **Script 1** is associated with **Entity Temp**, refresh the workspace, and then open the case again.
+Agent scripts load when a new session starts.